tkn-tub/ns3-gym/README.md

 apt-get install libprotobuf-dev
 apt-get install protobuf-compiler
 ```
-3. Configure and build ns-3 project:
+3. Configure and build ns-3 project (if you are going to use Python virtual environment, please execute these commands inside it):
 ```
 # Opengym Protocol Buffer messages (C++ and Python) are build during configure
 ./waf configure